 03/30/2017Back to Blog

-In the old days (2007) it paid to have your email server on premise and Exchange 2007 was the go to product.
-But today times have changed.
-Microsoft has made it virtually impossible for the small to medium business to house their own e mail server.
-In fact it simply doesn’t make sense in the SMB space.
-The rule of thumb ROI on email is; under 300 users it don’t fiscally make sense to have your email server in house.
+In the old days (2007), it paid to have your email server on the premises, and Exchange 2007 was the go-to product.
+But times have changed.
+Microsoft has made it virtually impossible for the small to medium-sized business to house their own email servers.
+In fact, it simply doesn’t make sense in the SMB space.
+The ROI rule of thumb for email is for fewer than 300 users, it doesn’t fiscally make sense to have an in-house email server.

 For starters, it’s not cost effective by any means.
-Attempting to make a small business email server redundant becomes a monumental task and the licensing and hardware costs to do so simply don’t add up.
-Then there is license renewals, spam solutions and other factors that drive the cost up.
-At a few bucks a month per mailbox with built in redundancy hosted Exchange is the way to go.
-Whether you choose Office 365 or another hosted email solution, if you’re in the SMB space don’t be fooled into making an investment in replacing the 2007 Exchange platform on premise.
-IT simply doesn’t add up!
+Attempting to make a small business email server redundant becomes a monumental task, and the licensing and hardware costs to do so simply don’t add up.
+Then there is license renewals, spam solutions and other factors that drive costs up.
+For a few bucks a month per mailbox with built-in redundancy, hosted Exchange is the way to go.
+Whether you choose Office 365 or another hosted email solution, if you’re in the SMB space, don’t be fooled into making an investment in replacing the 2007 Exchange platform with another on-premises solution.
+It simply doesn’t add up!